Kehrlann/spring-cloud-demo/drafts/ideas.md

 What about config service ... ?

 # TODO next
-- Deploy all to CF, and test
+[x] Deploy all to CF
+[ ] Correct routes for services using eureka
+    - Maybe check pivotalservices/spring cloud connectors
-- Shutdown pricing on CF, test
+[ ] Shutdown pricing on CF, test
-- Do a simple spring JPA integration, with H2 locally and MySQL on CF
-- Prepare simple Kotlin explanation
+[ ] Do a simple spring JPA integration, with H2 locally and MySQL on CF [ ] Prepare simple Kotlin explanation
-- Prepare the demo
+[ ] Prepare the demo
-- Run the demo, and time it !
+[ ] Run the demo, and time it !

 # Questions
 - How do I present labs ?